rclarkmorrow/openshrooly/README.md

 ## Next Steps

 - Access the built-in web interface at the Shrooly’s IP on your LAN.
-You might be able to use `http://shrooly` or `http://shrooly.local` if mDns works on your home network, otherwise you might have to look in your router's DHCP allocationst o find the address
+You might be able to use `http://shrooly` or `http://shrooly.local` if mDns works on your home network, otherwise you might have to look in your router's DHCP allocations to find the address
 - Experiment with sensors, lights.
 Automation is coming soon

 ---